koszullab/E_coli_analysis/README.md

 ```
 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/WT_rep1_5000_DOM.jpeg)

+The second argument is the prefixe for names of output files.

 ## Ratio of contacts between mutant and corresponding WT along the spatial scales
 We computed the ratio of contacts between mutant and correponding WT by averaging the concacts made at a certain distance for mutant and WT normalised contact maps and then we took the log2 ratio.